Waking up too early? Afraid of the clock?

 Keep the bedroom temperature under 69 if possible and choose natural fiber bedding (cotton, bamboo, wool).
 Choose latex, cotton or wool mattresses over synthetic.
 If you frequently awake and feel hot, lower the thermostat but invest in natural bedding soon.

 Sleep Trick #4).
 Manage Your Mind For me, the key to a healthier life is becoming aware that my thoughts are random and meaningless.
 I am not my thoughts!
 You CAN be in charge of your thoughts but ONLY if you’re aware you are thinking and can observe them with some detachment.

 To get back to sleep quickly, I start some alternate mind-talk.
 A mantra.
 A prayer.
 Following my breath.
 Listing what I’m grateful for.

 Or my favorite – counting backwards from 1000.
 By sevens!

 Sleep Trick #5).
-Don’t drink within 3 to 4 hours of bed….
-Having to get out of bed for a full bladder can interrupt a nice dream cycle.
+Don’t drink within 3 to 4 hours of bed Having to get out of bed for a full bladder can interrupt a nice dream cycle.
 Hydrate during the day and go dry at night.
 Avoid wet foods like soup at night, as well as alcohol.
+I stop fluids 2 or 3 hours before bed.
+That means no soup for dinner too.

-I have other great articles and a podcast or two on sleep, so after reading this, go here, or here or here for more sleep tricks and info on the adrenals or GABA.
 I highly recommend keeping our N3 – Relaxa and/or Passion Flower by the bed (here it is in glycerite or alcohol tincture).
-I sell them separately in my online store, or as the Stress/Sleep Multi-Pack at 10% of the individual price.
-Also new in my store is DReM Sleep Aid, which pairs wonderfully with either or both Passion Flower and N3.
+I sell them separately in my online store, or as the Stress/Sleep Multi-Pack .
+Also in my Online Store is DReM Sleep Aid, which pairs well with either or both Passion Flower and N3.